Mogi83/Mogi83.github.io/_posts/2024-09-07-Building-a-personal-lab-for-JavaScript.md

 ```

 This is just my opinion however you want to organize your sites filesystem is up to you, just ensure your files are organized in a way that makes sense to you.

-Start by writing HTML for your `index.html` page, create a stylesheet, and add any JavaScript you need.
+Once you are happy with your folders start by writing HTML for your `index.html` page, create a stylesheet, and add any JavaScript you need.
 To test your site, if you have Python installed, open the windows command prompt and run:

 ```
 python -m http.server 8000